o3de/sig-release/releases/23.05.0/23050 feature list.md

 ## Known Issues

 * Levels and prefabs containing Polygon Prism components need to be re-saved when switching from PhysX 4 to PhysX 5.1 and vice versa.
+* Material Canvas
+  *  Load times need to be improved for graphs that contain thousands of nodes.
+  * Undo redo performance needs to be improved for graphs containing thousands of nodes.
+  * Undo redo currently selects all nodes in a graph.
+  * More advanced or artist friendly nodes need to be created to extend the node library.
+  * Previews rely on shader compilation times which also need to be optimized but there are settings in the **Tools** > **Settings** dialog to disable shader compilation for unused platforms.
+  * Some changes do not always immediately refresh the Viewport due to some asset reloading edge cases.
+  * The layout of node slots is not cleanly aligned and needs to be improved.
+  * Nodes do not always resize so there is a minimum size when making and breaking connections.
+  * General material types can include several shader files packaged more compactly.
+In the meantime, users will have to be mindful of where they save their material graphs since more complicated material templates and output nodes will produce several files.
+  * Switching to multi view and XR pipelines causes a crash in Material Editor and Material Canvas.
+* Material Pipeline
+  * It takes more time to compile shaders for all of the active pipelines.
+  * Material Editor and Material Canvas crash switching to Multiview at XR pipelines.
+  * The organization of all of the shader and material files needs to be simplified to make it easier to find shader and material files.
+  * There are several to do items as a result of these changes that need to be addressed.

 ## New and Noteworthy